Wisdom Teeth Removal in San Diego, La Jolla & Clairemont

 6. Protecting the blood clot: Avoid drinking through straws, as suction can dislodge the clot.
 If minor bleeding continues, hold gauze firmly over the area for 30–45 minutes.

-Benefits and Possible Risks of Wisdom Tooth Removal
+Possible Risks of Wisdom Tooth Removal

 Best Age for Wisdom Teeth Removal